DoubleNemesis/Death-in-the-City/totb/README.md

 lose/win points?
 style task dialogue
-make it clear each artefact leads to a challenge
+make it clear each artefact leads to a challenge scroll to top on door pages change wendy chat to docs report!

 scroll <a href="https://www.freepik.com/vectors/ribbon">Ribbon vector created by upklyak - www.freepik.com</a>